General Poetry Resources

 The Whole Picture

-This one-page handout details a lesson on writing ekphrastic poetry.
-Access requires Adobe Reader or compatible application.
+This 4-page handout details a lesson on writing ekphrastic poetry.
+Access requires Adobe Reader.

 Women in Poetry